how football endorsement deals are done

 Most professional footballers have kit (or ‘boot’) deals with sportswear/sports shoe brands, under which the player agrees to wear only that brand’s football boots (and possibly other kit produced by the brand) when playing matches and training.

 Reevaldo is no different.
-Before he was transferred to Kings Cross, he had already entered into a boot deal with the global sports brand, Abibos.
+He has already entered into a boot deal with the global sports brand, Abibos.
 However, when he signed that deal, Reevaldo was only 17 years old and not very well known outside Brazil.
 As such, Abibos only pay him a relatively low fixed annual fee to wear their boots and other kit (including their shin pads, casual clothing range and sunglasses).

 The good news for Reevaldo is that this original Abibos deal is about to expire, Abibos want to renew the contract on much improved financial terms and Abibos’ arch-rival, Cougar, also want to sign him up!